jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 <!--- we should show a picture of this here? -->

 Operating cloud-native infrastructure at-scale is improved with development processes that leverage continuous integration and continuous deployment (CICD) methodologies.
-To that end, we created a CICD workflow to build and deploy our application routing front-end nodes and the Open On Demand web services.
+To that end, we created a GitLab CI/CD workflow to build and deploy our application routing front-end nodes and the Open On Demand web services.
 This workflow ensures that we can deliver features and fix bugs through regular deployments of this software-defined infrastructure.

 In the next section we highlight trends in the design of large-scale systems in industry and research that are driving evolution toward cloud-native HPC infrastructure.